 Adolescence being the most fragile stage doesn't mean you can't develop a mental health condition as an adult.
 It's still important to check in with yourself and see how your mental wellness is doing.
 It's also important to recognize that all of these factors can contribute to mental wellness as you progress in life.

-Debunking Mental Health Myths
+Debunking the Stigma—3 Common Mental Health Myths

-The second myth is that having a mental health condition is a sign of weakness.
-That if you were stronger, you never would have developed a mental health condition.
-This isn't even close to true.
-Mental health conditions aren't something that people choose to happen.
-As we discussed above, there are so many factors, both within and outside of one's control, that can cause you to develop a mental health condition.
+- Having a mental health condition is a sign of weakness.
+There's a misconception that you wouldn't experience mental illness if you were simply just stronger.
+This couldn't be further from the truth.
+Mental health conditions aren't something that people choose to have.
+As we discussed above, there are a number of factors, both within and outside of our control, that can affect mental health.
 In fact, it's actually a sign of immense strength and courage to recognize that you need help and to start a treatment plan to improve your mental health.

 Now that you know what mental health is and the factors that affect is, let's talk about how to identify signs of mental health conditions and what you can do to care for your mental health.

-Self-care, likely another buzzword you've heard, is something we can do on our own to protect our mental wellness.
+Self-care—likely another buzzword you've heard—is something we can do on our own to protect our mental wellness.
 The National Institute of Mental Health (NIMH) defines self-care as taking the time to do things that help you live well and improve physical + mental health.
 There are a number of ways to practice self-care that go beyond what we discuss in this post.
 It's important to conduct research and try out a few different practices to see what works best for you and what fits with your lifestyle.

-• Regular exercise.
+- Regular exercise.
 This doesn't have to be intensive workouts at the gym, it's anything that gets your body moving and your heart pumping.

-• Eating regular, healthy meals and staying hydrated can also promote strong mental and physical health.
+- Improving your diet.
+Eating regular, healthy meals and staying hydrated can also promote strong mental and physical health.
 Getting all your nutrients and feeding yourself when you're hungry is incredibly important (being hangry is a very real thing).
 Staying hydrated can help you think clearer and keep your organs happy.

-• Have a consistent sleep schedule.
+- Have a consistent sleep schedule.
 For some people, it's just not realistic to get 8-hours of sleep a night.
 What's important if you can't do that is to go to sleep and wake up around the same time everyday.
 It's also important to know when to call it a night to avoid over-exerting yourself.

-• Schedule regular relaxing activities.
+- Schedule regular relaxing activities.
 Meditating, stretching, or breathing exercises are low-commitment and easy to incorporate into your daily schedule.
 Doing these right before bed is the perfect wind-down from a busy day.

-• Set healthy boundaries.
+- Set healthy boundaries.
 Be realistic about what you do and don't have time to do.
 It's okay to say no to someone when you don't have time to do what they're asking.

-• Practice gratitude.
+- Practice gratitude.
 Take a few minutes everyday to write down what you're grateful for.
 Practicing gratitude can change your mindset to have a positive outlook for everyday.

 Those are only a few symptoms of many that could indicate the sign of a mental health condition.
 It's important to listen to your body and understand how you're feeling.